 He has been an advisor for Micropathology Ltd since he created the company with Dr. David Burnett in 1995.
 He is responsible for the clinical application of research projects and medico-legal studies and the diagnostic work of Micropathology Ltd and cooperates with Dr. Burnett on science projects undertaken by the company.

 He provides medical cover for Micropathology Ltd for all enquiries concerning the clinical management and investigation of patients presenting with infectious disease.
-He is an honorary Senior Lecturer for the University of Warwick, Dept of Life Sciences and also provides lectures for General Practitioners and medical staff concerning microbiology and infection topics and the appropriate use of rapid diagnostic facilities.
+He is an honorary professor of Clinical Microbiology for the University of Warwick, Dept of Life Sciences and also provides lectures for General Practitioners and medical staff concerning microbiology and infection topics and the appropriate use of rapid diagnostic facilities.